-25. Proposed Fees and Charges were taken to the appropriate Council Committee during the financial year 2021/22, however these were subsequently deferred depending on further financial review and discussion with Committee Chairs and Senior Leadership Team directors.
-Fees and Charges for 2022/23 will be reported to Policy, Resources & Economic Development Committee for approval on 2nd February 2022 in a separate report and recommended to Ordinary Council for approval.
+26. Proposed Fees and Charges were taken to the appropriate Council Committee during the financial year 2021/22, however these were subsequently deferred depending on further financial review and discussion with Committee Chairs and Senior Leadership Team directors.
+Fees and Charges for 2022/23 were reported to Policy, Resources & Economic Development Committee on 2nd February 2022 and recommended to Full Council for approval.
+These fees and charges have been collated together to form Brentwood Borough Councils Fees and Charges Schedule attached as Appendix D.